Implementing the NAMUR Open Architecture (NOA)

 Industrie 4.0, Digital Transformation, and IIoT is a new era in automation

 It is clear the existing automation in the plant is insufficient for DX.
 More automation is required.
-The corporate engineering center and the local engineering department in the plant must choose the right architecture among all those suggested by various vendors:
+The engineering center and the local engineering department in the plant must choose the right architecture among all those suggested by various vendors:

-• Where shall the wireless gateway connect?
+• Where shall the wireless sensor gateway connect?

 • How will integration with the ERP and other IT systems in the admin building be done?